1868-1890 - William G. Hammond

 1866 – First Iowa Law class graduates: 12 graduates, one-year course of study, no entrance requirements.

 1868 – In Clark v.
 Board of Directors the Iowa Supreme Court ruled that the Iowa Constitution guarantees the right to public education to all citizens.
 The plaintiff parent was Alexander Clark, Sr., who later graduated from the Iowa Law School.
+Click here to see the IPTV documentary about the case and Alexander Clark, Sr.

 Old Capitol Years